github/branch-deploy/docs/examples.md

   deploy:
     name: deploy
     runs-on: ubuntu-latest
-    environment: secrets # the locked down environment we pull secrets from
+    environment: production-secrets # the locked down environment we pull secrets from
     defaults:
       run:
         working-directory: ${{ env.WORKING_DIR }} # the directory we use where all our TF files are stored